ingresso-group/slate/source/includes/_intro.md

 3. **Venue or other payment provider**: you either pass the customer's card details to the supplier or redirect the customer to a payment provider specified by Ingresso.
-This is not typically offered to partners - if you think this is required please contact us: api@ingresso.co.uk.
+This is not typically offered to partners - if you think this is required you need to contact us first: api@ingresso.co.uk.

 ## How to get access to the API